constzz/Animated-Voice-Blob/README.md

 <img src="Assets/gifs/detailed-corners-blob.gif" width="350" />
 </div>

-We can also add the recursive animate method to test what updateLevel changes for the blob.
-Create and call `animate()` method  it in viewDidLoad:
+We can also create the recursive `animate` method to test what updateLevel changes for the blob.
+And call `animate()` method  it in viewDidLoad:

 ```swift
 override func viewDidLoad {